 So if you start pretending that body-powered technology is outdated or has no potential, you clearly exhibit a very serious lack of technological understanding:

-- The technology that does have significant potential for further improvements along many directions is body-powered technology, whereas myoelectric technology has arrived at a functional stand-stillinks.
+- The technology that does have significant potential for further improvements along many directions is body-powered technology, whereas myoelectric technology has arrived at functional stand-still.
 This is detailed in this publication [link]:

-- Most notably, myoelectric technology and "bionic" hands suffer a range of inherent problems that are largely unsurmountable.
+- Most notably, myoelectric technology and "bionic" hands suffer a range of inherent problems that are largely insurmountable.